securesign/sigstore-ocp/docs/sts/aws-sts.md

 ```

 Finally, [cosign](https://github.com/sigstore/cosign) can be used in the pod to sign and verify artifacts.
-As a PoC, here we will exec into the cosigin-sts pod in the cosign amespace
+As a PoC, here we will exec into the cosigin-sts pod in the cosign namespace
 and run the following:

 ```bash